srkt/node_version_switcher/README.md

 2. If you added the script directory to your `PATH`, simply run the script using the `call` command:
     ```batch
-    call SwitchNodeVersion.bat
+    call node_version_switcher.bat
     ```
-   Otherwise, navigate to the directory where you saved `SwitchNodeVersion.bat` and run:
+   Otherwise, navigate to the directory where you saved `node_version_switcher.bat` and run:
     ```batch
-    call SwitchNodeVersion.bat
+    call node_version_switcher.bat
     ```

 3. The script will list all available Node.js versions in the specified folder.